starknet-io/starknet-docs/docs/L1-L2 Communication/messaging-mechanism.md

 also return the fee to the sender.
 :::

 The fee itself is calculated in the [same manner](../Fees/fee-mechanism.md#overall-fee) as "regular" L2 transactions.
-You can use the [CLI](../CLI/commands#starknet-estimate_message_fee) to get an estimate of a L1 → L2 message fee.
+You can use the [CLI](../CLI/commands#starknet-estimate_message_fee) to get an estimate of an L1 → L2 message fee.

 ### Structure And Hashing